alpha1e0/wiper/README.md

 # wip
-Probe the information of the target web
+Probe the information of the target network.